ycrc/ycrc.github.io/docs/data/permissions.md

-# Manage Permissions for Sharing
+# Share with Cluster Users

 ## Home Directories

 **Do not give your home directory group write permissions.
 This will break your ability to log into the cluster.**  If you need to share files currently located in your home directory, either move it your project directory or [contact us](/#get-help) for assistance finding an appropriate location.

+### `project` and `scratch60` links in Home Directories

+For convenience, we create a symlink, or shortcut, in every home directory called `project` and `~/scratch60` (and `palmer_scratch` on [Grace](/clusters/grace)) that go to your respective [storage spaces](/data/hpc-storage).
+However, if another user attempts to access any data via your symlink, they will receive errors related to permissions for your home space.

+You can run `mydirectories` or `readlink - f dirname` (replace `dirname` with the one you are interested in) to get the "true" paths, which is more readily accesible to other users.

+## Share Data within your Group

+By default, all project, purchased allocation and scratch60 directories are readable by other members of your group.
+As long as they use the true path (not the shortcut your home directory, see above), no permission changes should be needed.

-## Shared Group Directories
+### Shared Group Directories

 Upon request we can setup directories for sharing scripts or data across your research group.
-These directories can either have read-only permissions for the group (so no one accidentally modifies something) or read and write permissions for shared data directories.
+These directories can either have read-only permissions for the group (so no one accidentally modifies something) or read and write permissions for all group members.
 If interested, [contact us](/#get-help) to request such a directory.

 ## Share With Specific Users or Other Groups

 It can be very useful to create shared directories that can be read and written by multiple users, or all members of a group.
 The linux command `setfacl` is useful for this, but can be complicated to use.
 We recommend that you create a shared directory somewhere in your `project` or `scratch60` directories, rather than `home`.
 When sharing a sub-directory in your `project` or `scratch60`, you need first share your `project` or `scratch60`, and then share the sub-directory.
 Here are some simple scenarios.

-!!!warning
-    Your `~/project` and `~/scratch60` directories are actually symlinks (shortcuts) to elsewhere on the filesystem.
-Either run `mydirectories` or `readlink - f dirname` (replace `dirname` with the one you are interested in) to get their true paths.
-Otherwise you will receive errors related to read permissions for your home-space.

 ### Share a Directory with All Members of a Group